Pierre Thiam: Business career

 In 2001, Thiam opened his first restaurant, Yolélé, in Bed-Stuy Brooklyn in New York City, an African bistro with a menu inspired by traditional West African flavors with modern production techniques.
-He opened another Brooklyn location, “Le Grand Dakar, in 2008.
+He opened another Brooklyn location, "Le Grand Dakar, in 2008.
 Following the closing of his Brooklyn operations, Thiam founded Pierre Thiam Group, a food & beverage company that promotes West African cuisines.
-Through his group, Thiam has opened Teranga restaurants with two New York City locations, and consulted as an executive chef for the launch of Nok by Alara in Lagos, he developed an African line of food products with his CPG company called Yolélé, and he collaborated with Brooklyn Brewery’s Garrett Oliver on a series of wildly popular beers that incorporate African ingredients.
+Through his group, Thiam has opened Teranga restaurants with two New York City locations, and consulted as an executive chef for the launch of Nok by Alara in Lagos, he developed an African line of food products with his CPG company called Yolélé, and he collaborated with Brooklyn Brewery's Garrett Oliver on a series of wildly popular beers that incorporate African ingredients.

 Since 2017, Thiam, through Yolélé Foods, has been known for producing and selling fonio products in the United States.
 Fonio is an ancient West African super-grain mostly imported from Mali, Togo, Burkina Faso, Ghana, and Senegal.
 Thiam believes that introducing the global market to the fonio grain is simultaneously supporting sustainable and traditional agriculture in West African nations.
 He positions his project as part of a larger movement to elevate the economic power of African farmers, who for centuries have been suppressed by the Western hegemony in the global food system.

 Social impact

 Thiam is known for his philanthropic efforts and his commitment to using his platform to make a positive impact in the world.
-In 2022, Thiam with his wife Lisa started the non-profit L+P Foundation to “promote diverse, healthy, conscious food cultures across communities”.
-He is also an advocate for the importance of supporting farmers and underutilized crops grown in Africa and promoting food sustainability.
+In 2022, Thiam with his wife Lisa started the non-profit L+P Foundation to "promote diverse, healthy, conscious food cultures across communities".
+He is also an advocate for the importance of supporting farmers and underused crops grown in Africa and promoting food sustainability.
 Through his company Yolélé, Thiam exports fonio to supermarkets across the United States, which has helped bring economic opportunities to the region in West Africa where the grain is grown.
 Fonio is one of the oldest cultivated grains and was considered to be a peasant's food in West Africa.

 Other considerations

 Throughout his career as a chef, Thiam has helped to clear a pathway for authors and chefs such as Yewande Komolafe and Serigne Mbaye of Dakar NOLA in New Orleans.
 He has cooked for the King of Morocco, French President Emmanuel Macron, and Former UN Secretary-General Ban Ki Moon.
-He has authored four books including his latest, “Simply West African”, published in 2023.
+He has authored four books including his latest, "Simply West African", published in 2023.